GovTechSG/techpass-user-docs/docs/support/account.md

 ![security_verification](../assets/support/additionalSecurityFeature.png)

 ### Step 3
-Delete your current authenticator app
+Delete your current authenticator app.

 ### Step 4
 Click **[Set up Authenticator app]** and follow the prompts using the authenticator app you've downloaded on your new mobile device.